reddit12345/COMP3040A2/README.md

 - Jekyll is one of many site generators currently being used by thousands.

  ### Hosting the resume in a static website
-1. Rename your resume to "**index.md**", this lets Jekyll-powered Github to run the resume as the main page of the static site.
+1. Rename your resume to "**index.md**", this lets Github run the resume as the main page of the static site using Jekyll.
 2. You may use templates by forking pre-existing samples by other users to your repository.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxMzczMDgzNywxNjc3MTkxODI0LDIwNj
+eyJoaXN0b3J5IjpbLTg3MTUzMDA3OSwtNDEzNzMwODM3LDE2Nz
-Q5MzY2NTMsOTYyNDI3NTA0LDM1MTMyNDE4MSwxMjE3NTI4NjA5
+cxOTE4MjQsMjA2NDkzNjY1Myw5NjI0Mjc1MDQsMzUxMzI0MTgx
-LDEwNzkyMjMwOSwtNjQyNDIwMDk3LDE2NjIzMjE5NDQsLTMyOT
+LDEyMTc1Mjg2MDksMTA3OTIyMzA5LC02NDI0MjAwOTcsMTY2Mj
-M0NTU2OSwtMTE2OTAyMzgwMSwxNTM3NzMxOTM5LDE4MjA2NjM2
+MyMTk0NCwtMzI5MzQ1NTY5LC0xMTY5MDIzODAxLDE1Mzc3MzE5
-MjYsLTIwODg3NDY2MTJdfQ==
+MzksMTgyMDY2MzYyNiwtMjA4ODc0NjYxMl19
 -->